 Expert Tip: This means reading any product manuals that come with your earbuds. or looking up demonstrations online on how they are properly inserted into the ear.
 Making sure that the earbuds fit your ear properly is one way to fix when one earbud is louder than the other.

 So you have made sure that your ears are clean.
 You cleaned the earbuds with a q tip and a paper towel.
-You read the manuals and watched videos online to make sure that they are seated properly in your ear. and yet you find that one earbud is still louder than the other.
-Now. what do you do?
+You read the manuals and watch videos online to ensure they are seated properly in your ear.
+Yet you find that one earbud is still louder than the other.
+Now, what do you do?

 This is where we explore the technology of each device and how it affects the volume of the music you hear.

-One problem may be with the connectivity of your device, especially if you are using Bluetooth.
+One problem may be with Bluetooth connection issues.
 Check to make sure that your device is properly connected, and that it registers at a full enough charge to function properly.

-For both Android and IOS. you may want to check the distance from the device that you are listening to.
-Bluetooth 5.0 has a range that is about four times greater than 4.2. meaning that the range you are using on your device may be causing this problem.
+For both Android and iOS, you may want to check the distance from the device that you are listening to.
+Bluetooth 5.0 has a range about four times greater than 4.2, meaning that the range you use on your device may be causing this problem.

 Expert Tip: Another way to test the earbuds is by connecting them to another device.
 If you find the same problem on another device, then the earbuds will be the most likely problem.

-When it comes to earbuds. it can be annoying to hear your favorite music only working about half the time.
-Thankfully there are a few simple steps to help you when it comes to making sure that they work well.
+Regarding earbuds, it can be annoying to hear your favorite music only working about half the time.
+Thankfully there are a few simple steps to help you make sure that they work well.

-Firstly, it is checking to make sure that you can hear properly by making sure that your ear canal is clear.
-The next step is to make sure that your earbuds are clean and properly seated inside your ear.
+Firstly, it is checking to ensure that you can hear properly by ensuring your ear canal is clear.
+The next step is to ensure your earbuds are clean and properly seated inside your ear.

-If all this still does not solve the problem, then your next best bet is to look at the technology you are using, by making sure that your earbuds are properly connected to the device.
-You can also go into the settings menu and find the Balance Sound setting that will help you to make sure that your earbuds are properly sourcing your sound.
+If all this still does not solve the problem, then your next best bet is to look at the technology you are using by making sure that your earbuds are properly connected to the device.
+You can also go into the settings menu and find the Balance Sound setting that will help you ensure that your earbuds are properly sourcing your sound.